Posted 1 year ago on March 16, 2012, 4:24 p.m. EST by struggleforfreedom80

 Norway has of course also oil revenues, so we have a little more to use than Sweden f.ex, but we only use a certain amount on each national budget.
 Most of what funds the welfare comes from taxes.
 In fact we had established most of these rights and welfare before we found oil.

 Norway has a representative democracy.
 We have local elections every fourth year and national elections every forth year (so we vote every second year).
 There are several parties in parliament you can vote for, all the way from The Socialist Left Party to more conservative parties.
 The conservatives want to weaken some of these rights mentioned, but even they agree (at least that’s what they say) that most of this welfare is a good thing and worth keeping to a large extent.

 The Norwegian Labor Party, being the biggest party, are now running government together with The Socialist Left Party and the Center Party since they got the majority of votes combined in the last national election.
-This coalition is continuing to maintain the social democratic model including the services I’ve mentioned.
+This coalition is continuing to maintain the welfare model including the services I’ve mentioned.